joshirishikesh14-star/commentor_b5/extension/README.md

 - ✅ Screenshot capture with scroll position
 - ✅ Real-time sync with Echo dashboard
 - ✅ Visual element highlighting
+- ✅ **Shared apps support** - See apps shared with you via collaborator invites

 ### Full Feature Parity with Web App
 - ✅ View all existing comments as pins on page